simonmichael/hledger/hledger/hledger.m4.md

 ## Lot postings and balance assertions

 On a dispose or transfer posting without an explicit lot subaccount, a [balance assertion](#balance-assertions) always refers to the parent account's balance.
-So if lot subaccounts are added witih `--lots`, the assertion is not affected.
+So if lot subaccounts are added with `--lots`, the assertion is not affected.

 By contrast, in a journal entry where the lot subaccounts are recorded explicitly, a balance assertion refers to the lot subaccount's balance.